Distributional Limit Theory for Optimal Transport

-\section{Sliced optimal transport}
+\subsection{Sliced optimal transport}

-An alternative way to mitigate the computational and statistical challenges that arise in high-dimensional OT problems is to leverage the properties of the one-dimensional setting by computing OT distances between projected distributions.
+A different, alternative way to mitigate the computational and statistical challenges that arise in high-dimensional OT problems is to try to leverage the properties of the one-dimensional setting by computing OT distances between projected distributions.
 Among the various notions explored in the existing literature, we focus on the most prominent ones: the sliced and max-sliced Wasserstein distances, defined respectively as

-where $\sigma$ denotes the uniform measure on the unit sphere $\mathbb S^{d-1}$ and $\operatorname{Pr}_u$ the projection onto the linear subspace generated by $u\in\mathbb S^{d-1}$.
-For the max-sliced version (and a subspace generalization), \cite{niles2022estimation} obtained expectation bounds, with rates independent of the dimension.
-Later, \cite{Manole.et.al.EJS} adapted the previous bounds to the sliced setting, extending their validity to a trimmed version of \eqref{eq:sliced}, and proving the first distributional limit for the sliced Wasserstein distance
+where $\sigma$ denotes the uniform measure on the unit sphere $\mathbb S^{d-1}$ and $\operatorname{Pr}_u$ the projection onto $u\in\mathbb S^{d-1}$.
+For the max-sliced version (and a subspace generalization) \cite{niles2022estimation} obtained expectation bounds, with rates independent of the dimension. \cite{Manole.et.al.EJS} adapts the previous bounds to the sliced setting, extending their validity to a trimmed version of \eqref{eq:sliced}, and proving the first distributional limit for the sliced Wasserstein distance

-and its extension for the trimmed version.
+and its extension for the trimmed version, {for $p > 1$ and $P \neq Q$ (in the sense that the asymptotic distribution vanishes if $P = Q$, as in Theorem \ref{1dCLT})}.
 Denoting by $F_{u,n}$ and $F_u$ the CDF of the projected distributions along the direction of $u$, their asymptotic result is based on the weak convergence of the empirical process $\mathbb G_n(u,x) = \sqrt{n}(F_{u,n}(x)-F_{u}(x)) $, along with Hadamard differentiability and the functional delta method.
 Since this work primarily focuses on the trimmed version, the assumptions are rather strong for the untrimmed setting, involving finiteness of the functional